Office

 - Mobile terminal rotation: resize without corruption

-Office Briefings are paid, evidence-backed decision aids for specific throughput and cost-control questions.
+Office Briefings are evidence-backed technical decision aids for specific throughput and cost-control questions.
 They are scoped, non-promissory, and designed to be reviewed by a senior engineer before adoption.

 Scope boundary